duchene/ClockstaRX/README.md

-David Duchene, Mezzalina Vankan, Sebastian Duchene, and Simon Y.W.
+David A. Duchene, Sebastian Duchene, and Simon Y.W.
 Ho.

-david.duchene[at]anu.edu.au
+david.duchene[at]sund.ku.dk
-Research School of Biology
+Globe Institute
-Australian National University
+University of Copenhagen

-30 May, 2020
+11 July, 2022

 Introduction to ClockstaRX